jamyanzaldo/final2019/README.md

 # final2019
-I'm going to take the aproach of making 5 sepreate markdown files
+I'm going to take the aproach of making one markdown file that includes everything  in it